Data Types

 }

-Some annotated tuples may also for enum shorthands as well.
+Some annotated tuples may also allow for enum shorthands as well.
 For example:

 FontFace = font ("BuilderSans", :SemiBold, :Italic);